 30 seconds is far too short, and 30 minutes far too long.
 Even if you have the world’s best joke, telling it an hour into your toast will only trigger the tumbleweed.
 Either discreetly keep an eye on your watch, or have someone at a nearby table give you a nod when your five minutes are up.

-In conclusion, do what you can to make your toast intelligent, funny, prepared, clean, considerate, and relatively sober.
+Still wondering how not to give a wedding toast?
+Simply put, do what you can to make your toast intelligent, funny, prepared, clean, considerate, and relatively sober.
 Can’t be that hard, can it?